Our small group had a discussion about idolatry a while back.

 They turned when times were bad.
 If God won’t meet our needs, maybe we can persuade (i.e., control) one of these other gods to.
 For some reason, we can’t get the God of the universe to give us rain when we want it, so let’s try these other gods, see what they can do for us.
 Maybe they aren’t as unyielding as Jehovah is.
 Sacrifice enough children and maybe it will rain and we’ll have good crops.

-They turned when times were good.
+They turned away from God when times were good.
 Who needs God when things are going well?
 It must have been our efforts or strength or beauty or talent or money, anyway.

-They turned to Him when they got mixed up with the cultures around them.
+They turned away from God when they got mixed up with the cultures around them.
 “Hey, that’s a good idea: let’s do it.
 They seem to be getting what they want.
 They seem to have a neat sacrificial system.
 Let’s do what the neighbors are doing.
 Let’s worship their gods.”

-They turned when they forgot.
+They turned away from God when they forgot.
 God often reminded them to remember: “Remember when I took you out of Egypt.
 Remember when I saved you.”
 But they forgot that He cared enough to save and had the power to do it.